 - Parkinson’s Law: The Little-Known Time Management Secret

-If you want something a little more detailed, I also recommend you check out my goal setting course.
+If you want something a little more detailed, I also recommend you check out my goal success course.
 It’s a full start-to-finish solution to helping you finally achieve your goals.

 You can learn more about my course here.